 - Memory Foam (Polyurethane): This is the most common core material, known for its ability to contour to the shape of your wrists, distributing pressure evenly.
 High-quality memory foam offers a slow rebound, meaning it regains its shape over time, providing consistent support.
 Many third-party cloud rests boast a 3-5 second rebound time, indicating good density and resilience.

 - PU Leather/Fabric Coverings: To enhance durability and provide a smooth, comfortable surface, memory foam cores are often encased in materials like PU (polyurethane) leather or soft, breathable fabrics.
 These coverings can be stain-resistant and easy to clean, contributing to the longevity and hygiene of the wrist rest.
-Some even feature a subtle weave texture for improved airflow, which can be a game-changer during long sessions to reduce moisture buildup.
+Some even feature a subtle weave texture for improved airflow, which can be a major upgrade during long sessions to reduce moisture buildup.

 - Silicone Non-Slip Base: A crucial feature for any effective wrist rest is stability.
 Most cloud wrist rests incorporate an anti-slip silicone base to ensure they stay firmly in place on your desk, preventing annoying shifts and slides during intense typing or gaming sessions.
 This allows you to maintain consistent, proper wrist alignment without constant readjustment.